 I’m in the medical-surgical ICU.

-We see that she did a good job portraying that she wanted to mentor people, and seeing that accomplishment and seeing them become proficient at what they do and be able to go on and practice on their own.
+We see that she did a good job portraying that she wanted to mentor people; seeing that accomplishment, seeing them become proficient at what they do and be able to go on and practice on their own.
 However, she still liked that feeling that they came back to her over and over for additional advice within the unit.
 We see that.

 She opened the door about a personal life when I asked her about how many she precepted.
 One thing I would say is you led with, “I had my daughter and so I’ve only precepted around three.”
 Congratulations, by the way.
 What you did in that whole scenario was you switch the conversation in a way you didn’t want to because you had a very positive feeling going.
 Nothing wrong with having a daughter.
 Congratulations.
 God bless you.